akando42/naked_lunch/content/items/nakedlunch/index.md

         {name: 'Pack of 12 Sessions', priceChange: 594.00}
     ]
 ---
-Lunch, Paint beautiful people !
+Paint beautiful people at noon.
 Lets your creativity fly !